CannerCMS/cannercms/README.md

 ### CMS schema

 Using Canner, You only need to upload a XML-like(JSX) syntax, to create any kind and form of applications.
-Our CMS has built CMS for websites, mobile apps, and even chatbot applications.
-Amazingly, you can building a blog CMS within 200 lines of code, as for basic E-commerce CMS within 300 lines of code using Canner and select connector to connect to data sources, such as Firebase, GraphQL, Restful API, Prisma.
+Our CMS has built **CMS for websites, mobile apps, and even chatbot applications**.
+Amazingly, you can building a **blog CMS within 200 lines of code, as for basic E-commerce CMS within 300 lines of code using Canner and select connector to connect to data sources, such as Firebase, GraphQL, Restful API, Prisma.**

 ![syntax](./docs/syntax.png)